DVM000/EXOsonde-lorawan/README.md

 [N]   -> CRC8 byte
 ```

+### Date/Time

+The MKRWAN firmware extracts date and time from the EXO Sonde using Modbus registers **51** (date) and **54** (time).
+To ensure accurate timestamping, these registers must always remain enabled.
+During `setup()`, the MKRWAN automatically checks and enforces this requirement.
+If the EXO Sonde has already reached its maximum limit of **32 enabled parameters**, the MKRWAN will remove the last two parameters in the list to make room for the required date and time registers.

 ## Heartbeat Measurement

 A heartbeat signal will always be transmitted and **cannot be disabled**, even when no data is being collected from the EXO Sonde.
 This signal is a 1-byte value that starts at 1 and increments to 255, then wraps back to 1.
 The heartbeat is a custom parameter specifically designed to monitor the EXO Sonde to LoRaWAN Bridge.
 It is not part of Xylem’s official EXO Sonde documentation.